alehkot/druphpet/README.md

 - To enable sharing of folders using default, NFS, Rsync methods, just remove comments from the appropriate lines in Vagrantfile.
 By default, only Samba server is enabled.

 **Known issues**

+- Varnish is just installed and hasn't been configured universally yet to deal with any number of sites in VM.

 - Windows-only, to enable Samba, follow the instuctions in Vagrantfile.